3YY3/cinematic-studio-templates/README.md

 # cinematic-studio-templates
 Ready-to-Play [Reaper](https://www.reaper.fm/) track templates, legato patches and REAticulate templates for [Cinematic Studio series](https://cinematicstudioseries.com/) Kontakt instruments.
-These templates have already -60 ms offset on MIDI tracks to allow you work with the short articulations right away.
-The legato scripts then take care of long articulations (for an information on which is which take a look in the PDFs included with your Cinematic Studio libraries).
+These templates have already -60 ms offset on MIDI tracks to allow you to work with the short articulations right away.
+The legato scripts then take care of long articulations delay (for an information on which is which take a look in the PDFs included with your Cinematic Studio libraries).
 All articulations are located on only one MIDI track per instrument thanks to [REAticulate](https://reaticulate.com/).

 ## What is CSS, CSSS, CSW and CSB?